Mookie Betts Preview, Player Props: Dodgers vs. Braves

-On Friday, Mookie Betts (.604 on-base percentage in past 10 games, 193 points above season-long percentage) and the Los Angeles Dodgers face the Atlanta Braves, whose starting pitcher will be Max Fried.
-First pitch is at 10:10 PM ET.
+Mookie Betts -- hitting .488 in his past 10 games -- will be in action for the Los Angeles Dodgers against the Atlanta Braves, with Bryce Elder on the hill, on September 2 at 9:10 PM ET.

-In his most recent game, he hit two homers in his last game (going 2-for-4) against the Braves.
+In his most recent game he had a hitless performance (0-for-3) against the Braves.

 Mookie Betts Game Info & Props vs. the Braves